top of page

 An interdisciplinary, accessible study of Mexico–US and Serbia-EU border practices and policies that brings insights of critical border and forced displacement studies to examine histories, policies, violence, models of care, activism, and creativity within these border regimes.

-Anthem Press has published Mexico-US, Serbia-EU Border Lives and Works, a book I’ve coedited with Dr. Carrie Preston and Dr. Muhammad Zaman in connection with our work at the Center on Forced Displacement at Boston University.
+Mexico–US, Serbia–EU Border Lives and Works has been published by Anthem Press.
+The book is coedited by Lažetić, Dr Carrie Preston, and Dr Muhammad Zaman and emerged from their collaborative work at the Center on Forced Displacement at Boston University.

 anthem press_cover.webp

-One of the goals of this project is to share information about books and research on borders, nationalism, environmental displacement, and community resilience and organizing as well as spark discussions in and outside of academia.
+One of the goals of Lazetic's posted reflections is to share information about books and research on borders, nationalism, environmental displacement, and community resilience and organizing as well as spark discussions in and outside of academia.

 “I am building my career on the loss of a man named Stojan Sokolović, and on the loss of many millions of others, who may or may not resemble him.
 And one night he told me…” - the book ends with the same sentence it begins with.
 It’s way past midnight and I drop it down on the floor of my living room as I stare at the ceiling from the comfort of my sofa.
 What are we doing and whom is this for?
 A question Dauphinee poses to the writers, researchers, academics - all those claiming to be trying to “understand” and “unpack” and “explain” human tragedy.